csbc92/Github-Actions-internal-DSL/README.md

 Added features which is not available in Github actions:

-* Global Steps - makes it possible to create steps that are prepended to all defined jobs.
-This means that instead of writing trivial steps for each job (for instance 'checkout').
+* Global Steps - makes it possible to create steps that are prepended to all defined jobs instead of writing trivial steps for each job (for instance 'checkout').

 * Global operating system - makes it possible to make all jobs use a specific OS by defining it once in a global section.

 * Global environment variables - makes it possible to set environment variables on all jobs.

-Individual jobs makes it possible to override the global settings.
+Individual jobs can override the global settings.

 # What does the DSL do
 The DSL builds a meta model instance of a pipeline and uses this instance to generate YAML output, which can be executed by the Github actions environment.